Accredited Online Medical Lab Science Degree Programs

 Medical Laboratory Science Program Accreditation

 The National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) is the predominant programmatic accreditation agency in medical laboratory science.
-It’s worth noting that graduation from a NAACLS-accredited program is required to sit for the American Society for Clinical Pathology exam; in some states, certification and/or state licensure are required to work as a medical laboratory scientist.
+Graduation from a NAACLS-accredited program is required to sit for the American Society for Clinical Pathology exam; in some states, certification and/or state licensure are required to work as a medical laboratory scientist.
 For details, please contact local MLS associations or state credentialing organizations.

 As for institutional accreditation, the US Department of Education’s Council for Higher Education Accreditation (CHEA) has recognized six regional, institutional accreditation agencies.
 These include:

 Lastly, before applying to an online or hybrid program, students must verify an institution’s state authorization status through NC-SARA.
 State authorization refers to the ability of an online college in one state to offer distance-based education to residents of other states.
-Please check out the accreditation section below to learn about how programs are approved by reputable national organizations.
-Note that all of the following schools boast both programmatic and institutional accreditation.
+Please check out the accreditation section below to learn about how reputable national organizations approve programs.
+Note that all of the schools mentioned above boast both programmatic and institutional accreditation.